baswantrayallad/uvce-marvel-tasks/assets/1level-report.md

 ----------

 ## TASK 3: Application on EC2 instance
-I've used a virtual machine provisioned within  AWS Elastic Compute Cloud {EC2} ecosystem to host a Jenkins instance for CI & CD automation.
+For this task, a virtual machine was created using **Amazon Elastic Compute Cloud (EC2)** to deploy and run a **Jenkins server** for Continuous Integration and Continuous Deployment (CI/CD).
-This Deployment utilizes a IAAS model

-#### Standard networking is often too slow for high-performance applications (like Big Data or ML).

-**Enhanced Networking (ENA)**: Uses Single Root I/O Virtualization (SR-IOV) to provide higher I/O performance and lower CPU utilization.
-Essential for applications requiring high packet-per-second (PPS) performance.

-**Elastic Fabric Adapter (EFA)**: A network interface for Amazon EC2 instances that enables you to run applications requiring high levels of inter-node communication (like High-Performance Computing) at scale.
+EC2 provides on-demand computing resources in the cloud, allowing users to launch and manage virtual machines without maintaining physical hardware.
+In this setup, Jenkins is installed on the EC2 instance to automate building, testing, and deployment of applications.

+This type of deployment follows the **Infrastructure as a Service (IaaS)** cloud model, where AWS provides the virtual infrastructure (servers, networking, storage), while the user is responsible for configuring the operating system, software, and application environment.

+---

+### High Performance Networking in EC2

+Standard network interfaces may not deliver sufficient performance for compute-intensive workloads such as **Big Data processing, Machine Learning training, or High Performance Computing (HPC)**.
+AWS provides enhanced networking solutions to address this limitation.

+#### Enhanced Networking (ENA)
+Enhanced Networking using the **Elastic Network Adapter (ENA)** improves network throughput and reduces CPU overhead.
+It uses **Single Root I/O Virtualization (SR-IOV)** technology to provide high packet-per-second (PPS) performance and low latency, which is useful for network-intensive applications.

+#### Elastic Fabric Adapter (EFA)
+**Elastic Fabric Adapter (EFA)** is a specialized network interface designed for large-scale distributed computing workloads.
+It allows EC2 instances to communicate with each other with very low latency and high bandwidth, which is essential for applications such as **scientific simulations, HPC workloads, and distributed machine learning systems**.

 ![Image3](https://github.com/baswantrayallad/uvce-marvel-tasks/blob/main/Task3.png?raw=true)
 ![Image5](https://github.com/baswantrayallad/uvce-marvel-tasks/blob/main/Task3(1).png?raw=true)